-We participated in subtask 1 of QAC1 and 2 succeedingly.
+We participated in subtask 1 of QAC1 and 2 successively.
 Our QA system (MEI QA system) aims at processing large-scale dynamic data such as web pages.
 We take a shallow approach based on a combination of information retrieval and named entity (NE) extraction using pattern matching.
 No pre-processing is performed except for indexing.

 Section 2 gives the overview of our system.
 Section 3 analyzes our results in QAC2 subtask 1.
 Section 4 reports the results of additional experiments to improve the performance of our system.
+Finally, Section 5 concludes this paper.